slanand/TrashBlaster/README.md

 - Run the python interpreter by typing `python` into terminal.
 - Type `execfile("trashBlaster.py")`

-Using a multi-language text editor:
+Using a multi-language text editor (works best on Komodo Edit):
 - Open the file "trashBlaster.py" and make sure all its gif images are in the same directory as the file.
 - Run the file